pcplusmac/movie-lovers/README.md

 ### getStarships()
 ### getPlanets()

--- render the page with the data passed in.
+-- the methods below are to render the page with the data passed in.
 ### renderPeople()
 ### renderFilms()
 ### renderVehicles()